 Carmel is a medium-sized town located in the state of New York.
 With a population of 19,939 people and four constituent neighborhoods, Carmel is the 81st largest community in New York.

-Unlike some towns, Carmel isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Carmel are a mix of both white- and blue-collar jobs.
-Overall, Carmel is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Carmel who work in office and administrative support (14.97%), management occupations (10.93%), and sales jobs (10.87%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Carmel is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Carmel is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Carmel who work in office and administrative support (13.73%), management occupations (11.56%), and sales jobs (9.52%).

 Carmel is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Carmel’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.